alimining010/NoCMD/README.md

 By : alimining01

-## YOU NEED DOWNLOAD .RAR FILE AND COMPILE IT WITH MVN PACKAGE
+## THIS IS V1.6 .JAR FILE

+discord support id : alimining012